jad-issa/jad-issa.github.io/_posts/2021-01-31-leap-years-continued-fractions.md

 The interpretation of $$365 + \frac 1 4$$ being "365 days and one out of 4 years
 being leap" is now clear; however, the question arises with the interpretation of the remaining terms.
-They key here is the recursive nature of continued fractions.
+The key here is the recursive nature of continued fractions.

 To consider the continued fraction up to the third term and then translate